 The future of commercial solar power is bright...

 Commercial solar installations are becoming the norm for many Fortune 500 companies (Apple, IKEA, Costco, FedEx and Verizon to name just a few).
 These companies have helped prove the viability of solar technology, demonstrating that it can provide efficient, low-cost energy production on an ever-growing scale.
 Now more than ever, solar is not only an environmentally responsible power choice, it is also a smart fiscal choice.

 As solar continues to be adopted by organizations large and small, the need to offer incentives to make the switch will diminish.
 The solar industry has already outgrown many state subsidy programs that are now largely expired.
 That’s actually great news because it points to a robust and growing alternative energy option.
-According to a recent study by Shell Oil, solar power is the 13th largest energy source worldwide, but will rapidly grow to 4th place (behind oil, gas and coal) by 2040.
-By 2100 solar energy will be in first place, producing almost 38% of the world’s energy.
+According to a study by Shell Oil, solar power is the 13th largest energy source worldwide, but will rapidly grow to 4th place (behind oil, gas and coal) by 2040.
+By 2100 solar energy will be in 1st place, producing almost 38% of the world’s energy.

 ...But the outlook for solar power installation incentives is hazy